 Most homes already have altars, whether we call them that or not.
 We have shelves where we place pictures of people we love, objects with special meaning, and important messages or charms that we consider good luck.
 For many, the fireplace mantel is the focal point of the room, holding objects with special meaning for those who make this place their home.

 Carl Jung once said that if we each had a small altar to “source” our spiritual connection, no matter how small, it would remind us at an unconscious level that we are part of a larger reality.
 Whether we spent daily time with the altar or not, it would quietly infuse our lives with meaning and connection with the invisible forces that sustain us.

-Such as small artifacts from culture which you most closely identify Symbols of elemental energies such as wood and stones from the earth, a candle to symbolize fire, a feather or incense for air or a small container or shell to symbolize water or Ethnic artifacts.
-If you identify with Native American or Oriental or African traditions, you might include one or more statues or even gemstones that symbolize healing, spiritual harmony or the creative force from those devotions.
+such as small artifacts from the culture with which you most closely identify, symbols of elemental energies (such as wood and stones from the earth, a candle to symbolize fire, a feather or incense for air or a small container or shell to symbolize water or ethnic artifacts).
+If you identify with Native American, Oriental or African traditions, you might include one or more statues or even gemstones that symbolize healing, spiritual harmony, or the creative force from those devotions.

 Anchoring a personal or professional goal or intention

 Such as starting your own business or buying a house.
 Example: One man wanted to expand his consulting practice to include bringing spiritual value into the workplace.
 His altar included a picture of Mohandas Gandhi, the great spiritual leader of India who also had been trained in law.
 He represented the blending worlds of thought that seemed incompatible.

 One woman included in her altar semi-precious stones that are associated with love and opening the heart.
 Her collection had included moonstone, an opal and pink tourmaline.